 United States v.
 Abonce-Barrera, 257 F.3d 959 (9th Cir.
 2001).

-For information on addressing the need for bilingual jurors to rely on the official English translation/ interpretation transcript of the recording in that foreign language, click on our earlier legal translation blawg post here.
+For information on addressing the need for bilingual jurors to rely on the official English forensic transcription/ translation of the recording in that foreign language, click on our earlier legal translation blawg post here.

 #translationforlawyers #audiorecordingtranslation #evidencetranslation #evidentiarytranslation #legaltranslationservices